En / Ru

 For a while we scrolled through the frames on the screen in complete silence, each of us was thinking about something personal, until Denis began to rub his hands vigorously.
 He saw that in one of the pictures, there was a rare wild cat.

 "Wait, a depression?"
-I surprisingly asked.
-It turned out, that «the depression» is a scientific term, which means a decline in the amount of animals, “So it looks like the snow leopard is also depressed?
+I asked in surprise.
+It turned out that "the depression" is a scientific term, which means a decline in the number of animals, “So it looks like the snow leopard is also depressed?"

 What do you need to know before visiting the Sailugem National Park: